jonblackburn/spookypi/config.md

 - **StartTriggerWords**: Words to start the interaction.
 - **EndTriggerWords**: Words to end the interaction.
 - **MaxExchangeCount**: Maximum number of exchanges per interaction.
+- **ListenDelay**: Number of seconds to wait after telling the user that it's listening, before listening begins (this should be kept around 1 second as it is designed to allow the "I'm listening" message to play.)

 ## Logging Section